Adoptaunpeludo/noc-service/README.md

   npm i
 ```

-4 Raise BD with
+4 Raise BD if local with

 ```
   docker compose up -d
 ```

-5 Generate prisma
+5 Generate prisma if using prisma

 ```
   npx prisma migrate dev